ivadzy/urolog/README.md

-#  Urolog

 Urolog is a true object-oriented logging framework for iOS and MacOS platforms.
-Also Urolog is the simplest and easy to extend solution.**Elegant Objects** principles are respected here.
+Also Urolog is simple and easy to extend solution.[Elegant Objects](https://www.elegantobjects.org/) principles are respected here.

-The framework support console and file logging, you can define your own endpoints easily.
+The framework support console and file logging, you can define your own endpoints too.

 The project is insiperd by [LogKit](https://github.com/logkit/logkit)